 Upon first hearing the news, “I had a real meltdown,” she recalled.
 “But after I got through that first day, I turned it over to God, and I think I’ve done pretty good at leaving it with Him.”

-The 79-year-old survivor was referred to Provision CARES Proton Therapy in lieu of conventional radiation by her surgeon, Dr. George Webber, at the Knoxville Comprehensive Breast Center.
-As an asthma sufferer, she says, the treatment may help spare her lungs from damage caused by conventional radiation, which is not as precise as proton therapy.
+Instead of undergoing traditional radiation therapy, Jean was referred to Provision CARES Proton Therapy by her surgeon, Dr. George Webber, at the Knoxville Comprehensive Breast Center.
+As an asthma sufferer, the treatment would help spare her lungs from damage caused by traditional radiation, which is not as precise as proton therapy.

-She and her husband, Thomas, left their home in Pikeville, Tennessee, and rented a small house in Knoxville, where Mrs. Aikens received four weeks of proton therapy treatment.
-Her daughter, Tina Nail, has joined them for much of that time, and the couple’s two grandsons spent fall break seeking the sights of Knoxville.
+She and her husband, Thomas, left their home in Pikeville, Tennessee, and rented a small house near Provision while Jean received proton therapy treatment for four weeks.
+Her daughter, Tina, joined them for much of that time, and the couple’s two grandsons spent fall break seeing the sights in the area.

-The Aikens made Knoxville a home away from home during their month-long stay.
-They got acquainted with a neighbor, who brought food over, took them on a tour of downtown and gave Thomas the job of trimming his hedge when he complained of missing the daily work on his small farm back home—“I can’t stand sitting around,” said Mr. Aikens.
+During their month-long stay, the family made Provision and the surrounding area their home away from home.
+They got acquainted with a neighbor, who brought food over, took them on a tour of the area, and gave Thomas the job of trimming his hedges when he complained about missing the daily work on his small farm back home.

 They also managed to have some fun along the way.
-Jean and Tina insisted Thomas tag along to the outlet malls in Pigeon Forge.
-During a trip to the Knoxville Zoo, Jean even rode on a camel with her grandson.“The only thing about that” she said, “is that it was too short of a ride.”
+Jean and Tina insisted Thomas tag along to some nearby outlet malls.
+During a trip to the zoo, Jean even rode on a camel with her grandson.

 “The only thing about that is that it was too short of a ride,” Jean quipped.